 Clare Island Abbey – built in the 12th century, this Cistercian Abbey is reputedly the place where O’Malley is buried.
 What makes this abbey unique from many others like it in Ireland is the fact that medieval wall paintings still survive on its walls.

 The paintings depict mythical, human, and animal figures.
 It is thought that they were commissioned by the O’Malley chieftains.
-Flash photography and touching the walls are not allowed.
+Flash photography and touching the walls is not allowed.

 Archaeological Remains – before the O’Malley’s came to Clare Island, there was a population of people long before them who lived off the land.
 A large number of Bronze Age mounds revealed the presence of farming tools such as stones and troughs.